BOGO Bowl Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

 Next, we find menhaden oil.
-Menhaden is a fish oil naturally rich in the prized EPA and DHA type of omega-3 fatty acids, two high quality fats boasting the highest bio-availability to both dogs and humans.
+Menhaden are small ocean fish related to herring.
+Their oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids, two high quality fats boasting the highest bio-availability to both dogs and humans.

-Then, this recipe also lists fructooligosaccharide, an alternative sweetener4 probably used here as a prebiotic.
+Next, this recipe also contains fructooligosaccharide, an alternative sweetener3 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.